 10. Vision and attitude

-A majority of new businesses in Dubai are started by expatriates.
+A majority of business setup in Dubai are started by expatriates.
 And they sometimes do not have long-term plans of staying in the country.
 This makes their outlook short-term in nature and they come with pre-conceived notions about the market which makes it rigid.